-1 2 (b) Any Rising Star couple making the Final Round of the UNITED STATES CLOSED or OPEN CHAMPIONSHIP at the U.S. DANCE CHAMPIONSHIPS will lose their Rising 3 Star Status.
-4 (c) Any couple who wins the UNITED STATES NATIONAL PROFESSIONAL NINE OR 5 TEN DANCE CHAMPIONSHIP will lose their Rising Star status in those respective 6 styles.
-7 (d) Any couple who places in the top six of the UNITED STATES DANCE 8 9 CHAMPIONSHIPS in the Cabaret or Exhibition National Professional categories, provided at least 9 couples participated.
-10 (e) Any couple winning the Open Competition or Championship at one event in a six or 11 more couple final, cannot dance in the Rising Star Competition at that event in 12 subsequent years.
-13 (f) Any couple winning the Rising Star Competition at one event, cannot dance in the Rising 14 Star Competition at that event again.
-15 (g) Either partner of a couple winning a U.S. Championship is no longer eligible for Rising 16 Star Status in that Division or Style.
-17 (h) Any foreign couple who has reached the final of their own country's national 18 championship is ineligible to dance in Rising Star events in the U.S. 19 20 c.
-MIXED PROFESSIONAL COMPETITIONS 21 Confined to professionals partnering other than their regular professional partner.
-22 d.
-FORMATION COMPETITIONS AND CHAMPIONSHIPS 23 e.
-CABARET, THEATRICAL BALLROOM, EXHIBITION, AND SHOWDANCE EVENTS 24 (1) Cabaret: A solo performance presenting aerial dancing and artistry, transitioning on and off 25 the floor.
-Uses lift work and dancing in any genre/amalgamation the couple desires to their 26 own selection of music.
-27 (2) Theatrical Ballroom: All couples dance at the same time to the same preselected music, 28 performing recognizable ballroom dancing enhanced with lift work not to exceed 50% of the bars of music.

-(4) Showdance: As per the Showdance rules in section XI. f.
-TEAM MATCHES

-- NOTE: The above competitions may be "Open" or "Closed" to certain geographic areas or countries according to the direction of the Organizer. - 2.
-AMATEUR EVENTS: Open to amateurs who are registered with the NDCA, or in the case of overseas visitors, those couples who are registered with the recognized amateur organization or other recognized organization of their country.
+17 subsequent years.
+15 (f) Any couple winning the Rising Star Competition at one event, cannot dance in the Risin g 16 Star Competition at that event again.
+17 (g) Either partner of a couple winning a U.S. Championship is no longer eligible for Rising 18 Star Status in that Division or Style.
+19 (h) Any foreign couple who has reached the final of their own country's national 20 championship is ineligible to dance in Rising Star events in the U.S. 21 22 e.
+MIXED PROFESSIONAL COMPETITIONS 23 Confined to professionals partnering other than their regular professional partner.
+24 I. FORMATION COMPETITIONS AND CHAMPIONSHIPS 25 e.
+CABARET, THEATRICAL BALLROOM, EXHIBITION, AND SHOWDANCE EVENTS 26 (1) Cabaret: A solo performance presenting aerial dancing and artistry, transitioning on and off 27 the floor.
+Uses lift work and dancing in any genre/amalgamation the couple desires to their 28 own selection of music.
+29 (2) Theatrical Ballroom: All couples dance at the same time to the same preselected music, 30 performing recognizable ballroom dancing enhanced with lift work not to exceed 50% of the ; 31 bars of music.
+32 (3) Exhibition: A solo performance of a Ballroom dance with a maximum of 3 lifts.
+33 (4) Showdance: As per the Showdance rules in section XI.
+34 TEAM MATCHES 35 36 NOTE: The above competitions may be "Open" or "Closed" to certain geographic areas or countries 37 according to the direction of the Organizer.
+38 39 2.
+AMATEUR EVENTS: Open to amateurs who are registered with the NDCA, or in the case of 40 overseas visitors, those couples who are registered with the recognized amateur organization or other 41 recognized organization of their country.
+42 a.
+NDCA SANCTIONED AMATEUR COMPETITIONS AND CHAMPIONSHIPS: Open to 43 amateur couples sixteen years of age and over who are registered with the NDCA, or in the case 44 of overseas visitors, those couples who are registered with their own recognized amateur 45 organization acceptable to NDCA.
+46 b.
+PRE-TEEN, JUNIOR, YOUTH AND ADULT AMATEUR COMPETITIONS: Open to amateu 47 couples who are registered with the NDCA, or in the case of overseas visitors, those couples who 48 are registered with their own recognized amateur organization acceptable to NDCA, and who als 0 49 qualify as defined in section "X. RULES FOR AMATEUR COMPETITORS".
+50 c.
+FORMATION COMPETITIONS AND CHAMPIONSHIPS: Open to amateur couples who are 51 registered with the NDCA, those couples who are registered with their own recognized amateur 52 organization acceptable to NDCA.
+See section "XII - RULES FOR FORMATION TEAM 53 COMPETITIONS".

-(3) Exhibition: A solo performance of a Ballroom dance with a maximum of 3 lifts.

-- a.
-NDCA SANCTIONED AMATEUR COMPETITIONS AND CHAMPIONSHIPS: Open to amateur couples sixteen years of age and over who are registered with the NDCA, or in the case of overseas visitors, those couples who are registered with their own recognized amateur organization acceptable to NDCA. - b.
-PRE-TEEN, JUNIOR, YOUTH AND ADULT AMATEUR COMPETITIONS: Open to amateur couples who are registered with the NDCA, or in the case of overseas visitors, those couples who are registered with their own recognized amateur organization acceptable to NDCA, and who also qualify as defined in section "X. RULES FOR AMATEUR COMPETITORS". - c.
-FORMATION COMPETITIONS AND CHAMPIONSHIPS: Open to amateur couples who are registered with the NDCA, those couples who are registered with their own recognized amateur organization acceptable to NDCA.
-See section "XII - RULES FOR FORMATION TEAM COMPETITIONS".
+(a) Any couple winning the UNITED STATES RISING STAR AT the U.S. DANCE

+(b) Any Rising Star couple making the Final Round of the UNITED STATES CLOSED or

+(c) Any couple who wins the UNITED STATES NATIONAL PROFESSIONAL NINE OR

+TEN DANCE CHAMPIONSHIP will lose their Rising Star status in those respective more couple final, cannot dance in the Rising Star Competition at that event in

+CHAMPIONSHIPS in the Cabaret or Exhibition National Professional categories,

+(e) Any couple winning the Open Competition or Championship at one event in a six or

+OPEN CHAMPIONSHIP at the U.S. DANCE CHAMPIONSHIPS will lose their Rising provided at least 9 couples participated.

+CHAMPIONSHIPS (USDC) will lose their Rising Star Status.

+(d) Any couple who places in the top six of the UNITED STATES DANCE subsequent years.

+Star Status.

+styles.